Latest News & Events View older posts

 The business prospered for Mr. And Mrs. Kesler and their four sons.
 Every few years the store would enlarge to keep pace with the increased business.

 During 1946, F.C.
 Kesler turned the grocery business to his sons Jack and Ray.
 FC, his wife, and son, Ross, operated the new 35-unit motel on South Broadway.
 The fourth son, Clark, operated the Chrysler dealership here.
 Jack bought out Ray in 1948 and Ray went into the building material business.

 In 1952, Jack was faced with the need to expand.
 Because of the limited space for future expansion, he began to make plans and look for a spot to build a new Supermarket.
 He remembered how his dad insisted on building at the edge of town on the old highway, so Jack chose a similar place, just a little further west at 925 West Bridge for his new Kesler's Market.

 Jack said, “I wanted a supermarket that was eye-catching with modern equipment and to be of good service to the public bringing them produce and product under one roof.”

 The present store was enlarged in 1963 from 8,000 square feet to 13,000 square feet, besides a complete selection of garden products and plants in the garden shop which opened in 1970.

-At the end of the 2010 year, Kesler's was able to improve the front facade of the store, giving it a new, modern look.
-By popular demand the retro neon signs that everyone knows and recognizes were preserved.
+At the end of 2010, Kesler's was able to improve the front facade of the store, giving it a new, modern look.
+By popular demand, the retro neon signs that everyone knows and recognizes were preserved.

 Although you see most grocery stores as chains of bigger corporations, the Kesler family has always felt that you cannot call yourself a hometown grocer unless you truly are a hometown grocer.
 That is why we have one store, in one community, in Blackfoot Idaho.